Blog Archives

 A lot of things are called tea that aren’t tea

 So if you’re buying actual black tea, green tea, oolong, pu-erh, or white tea, all is well.
-If you’re buying “herbal tea,” you’d better take a closer look at that label (Tazo Honeybush from Starbucks, for example, contains gluten).
+If you’re buying “herbal tea,” you’d better take a closer look at that label.

 But wait…